Over time, portfolio holdings drift in value. Rebalancing aligns the portfolio holdings back to the target weights.

 The rebalancing option is set independently for each portfolio, and it is saved/restored with the portfolio.

 The target weights used are the ones shown in the 'Weight' column of the portfolio positions table.

-Portfolio Lab simulates two kinds of rebalancing: by calendar (rebalancing at fixed dates) and by trigger (rebalancing occurs weights drift beyond a user specified tolerance).
+Portfolio Lab simulates two kinds of rebalancing: Calendar (rebalancing at fixed dates) and Tolerance (rebalancing occurs when weights drift beyond a user specified tolerance).
 Click on the choice box next to "Rebalance:" to choose a rebalancing strategy.

 In these strategies, Portfolio Lab rebalances the portfolio at fixed time intervals:

 Rebalancing is done on the last day of each period.
 For example, quarterly rebalancing is done on the last day of the quarter.